isaacarnault/terraform-cloud/Part_3_Update_Variables.md

 </p>
 </details>

-Click on 'Queue plan' and set as reason: 'db_read_capacity update'
+Click on 'Queue plan' and set as reason: 'db_read_capacity update'.

 <details>
 <summary>🔴 See hint</summary>